GetStream/stream-chat-swiftui/docusaurus/docs/iOS/swiftui/components/swipe-actions-channels.md

 ---
-title: Swipe actions for the channel list
+title: Swipe Actions for the Channel List
 ---

-## Changing the swipe actions UI
+## Changing the Swipe Actions Ui

 When the user swipes left on a channel in the channel list, there are additional actions that can be performed on that channel.
 By default, one of them is the deleting of a conversation, while the other one is about performing other actions.

 The SwiftUI SDK allows you to either use the same view, with additional actions you want to provide, or inject a completely different view, with your own design.

-### Adding additional actions
+### Adding Additional Actions

 First, we will explore how you can extend the existing channel actions view with your own actions.
 The default actions provided by the SDK are leaving group, muting/unmuting group and users, as well as deleting the conversation.